ethanabrooks/dissertation/adpp.typ

 prediction of termination signals (labeled "done / not done"), of next observations (labeled "observation"), and of rewards (labeled "reward").
-These predictions start near optimal, since the agent can rely on priors, that most timesteps do not terminate, that most transitions result in successful movement (no wall), and that the reward is 0.
+These predictions start near optimal, since the agent can rely on
+priors: that most timesteps do not terminate, that most transitions result in successful movement (no wall), and that the reward is 0.
 However, we also measure prediction accuracy for these rare events: the line labeled "done" measures termination-prediction accuracy for terminal timesteps only; the "positive reward" line measures reward-prediction accuracy on timesteps with positive reward; and the "wall" line measures accuracy on timesteps when the agent's movement is obstructed by a random wall.
-As figure demonstrates, even for these rare events, the model rapidly recovers accuracy near 100%.
+As @fig:model-accuracy demonstrates, even for these rare events, the model rapidly recovers accuracy near 100%.

 ==== Contribution of Model Error to Performance
 <contribution-of-model-error-to-performance>
 #figure(
-  [#box(image("figures/adpp/model-noise.png"))],
+  [#box(image("figures/adpp/model-noise.png", width: 110%))],
   caption: [
     Impact of model error on performance, measured by introducing noise into each component of the model's predictions.